HER-BC: Health and Economics Research on Midlife Women in British Columbia

 Project progress

-This work acknowledges how menopause-related transitions and responses to them shape aging.
-The results of this investigation will inform recommendations and strategies to better respond to and support aging, starting at peri-menopause, extending through post-menopause, and beyond.
+The results of this investigation will inform recommendations and strategies to better respond to and support persons in midlife, starting at peri-menopause, extending through post-menopause, and beyond.

 In the meantime, we have compiled a resource package to support people who wish to know more and/or receive supports concerning peri-to-post-menopause (download here).
 This is a “living” document, meaning that we will continue to add to it as we become aware of resources.
 If you would like to add to it, please contact herbc@phsa.ca